AT&T 5G Network Availability and Network Coverage

 |Provider||5G availability (% of time cellular customers connect to 5G during phone use)||5G average speeds||View plans|

-AT&T, one of the major 5G carriers nationwide, has the widest 5G availability and second-fastest 5G speeds compared to its two major competitors, T-Mobile and Verizon.
-That’s according to a January 2021 report from the mobile analytics company Opensignal.2
+AT&T, one of the major 5G carriers nationwide, has the second-widest 5G availability and third-fastest 5G speeds compared to its two major competitors, T-Mobile and Verizon.
+That’s according to a January 2022 report from the mobile analytics company Opensignal.2

 You can get 5G from AT&T by signing up for one of a handful of unlimited-data cellular plans.
 Naturally you’ll also need a 5G phone, and you’ll need to be in AT&T’s 5G coverage area.
 Availability is limited since 5G is so new, but it could be coming to your area soon.